Pee yourself laughing? How stand-up comedy can tackle incontinence

 Peeing after sex

-This is an important prevention tip for those who get recurring UTIs.
+This is an important prevention tip for those who get recurrent UTIs.
 Peeing soon after sex helps to flush out any bacteria that was introduced during sexual intercourse.
 Women are more prone to intercourse-related UTIs than men because bacteria introduced to the vagina has a shorter path to travel to the urethra - the tube leading to your bladder.

 Genital hygiene

-- Go for a wee after sex.
+Go for a pee after sex.

-- If you use incontinence pads, change them regularly.
+If you use incontinence pads, change them regularly.

-- In general, ensure your genital area is clean and dry.
+In general, ensure your genital area is clean and dry.

 Further reading

-- National Institute for Health and Care Excellence: Urinary-tract infections.
+National Institute for Health and Care Excellence: Urinary-tract infections.

-- Rosenblum: Update in female hormonal therapy: what the urologist should know.
+Rosenblum: Update in female hormonal therapy: what the urologist should know.

-- Akgul and Karakan: The role of probiotics in women with recurrent urinary tract infections.
+Akgul and Karakan: The role of probiotics in women with recurrent urinary tract infections.

-- Wirth and Moon: Do probiotics reduce the frequency of urinary tract infections in women?
+Wirth and Moon: Do probiotics reduce the frequency of urinary tract infections in women?